Cadet: Indonesia

 In the service academies of Indonesia which includes (Military, Naval, and Air Force) also with the Police Academy, cadets are called Taruna for military academy and police academy cadets, Kadet for naval academy cadets, and Karbol for air force academy cadets in Indonesian.
-For recruits or trainee who are training to be soldiers or police personnel in the enlisted ranks, the term is called Siswa which literally means "student", it also refers to students who are studying in military high schools and other training institutions.
+For recruits or trainee who are training to be soldiers or police personnel in the enlisted ranks, the term is called Siswa which means "student".
+However, siswa may also refer to students who are studying in military high schools and other training institutions.

 Ireland

 In Ireland, a cadet is a pupil of the military college, which carries out officer training for the Air Corps, Army and Naval Service.
 Training takes two years and the cadets are split into senior and junior grades and classes.